 If you’re putting some ad spend behind a campaign, you’re going to be able to create test environments and you’ll want to see which campaigns are performing better.

 Isaac found data that supported the fact that that segmenting by gender and then speaking in language that really reflected the target gender was a big performance booster.

 Use your time wisely but test when it’s appropriate to do so.
 You might be surprised in the importance of audience segmentation to your future business growth!

-5 Advanced Segmentation Hacks You Can Do in MobileMonkey
+5 Advanced Hacks for How to Segment an Audience You Can Do Using MobileMonkey

 Advanced audience segmentation tip #1: Tag your audience based upon their actions